Florida's new immigration law creates 'panic' in agriculture community

 Among the new law's provisions:

-- Tougher penalties for knowingly hiring or transporting undocumented in the state
+- Tougher penalties for knowingly hiring or transporting undocumented people in the state

 - E-Verify employment screening for new hires at businesses with 25 or more employees

-- Florida hospitals will collect immigration status and the state will no longer recognize outside driver licenses for undocumented.
+- Florida hospitals will collect immigration status and the state will no longer recognize outside driver licenses for people who are undocumented

 - Florida's migrant relocation program also gets another $12 million after previously flying nearly 50 undocumented from Texas to Martha's Vineyard.